-Research master degrees may be undertaken in all five Schools of the Faculty: School of Accounting, Economics and Finance, School of Information and Business Analytics, School of Law, School of Management and Marketing and Deakin Graduate School of Business.
+Research master degrees may be undertaken in both Schools of the Faculty: Deakin Business School and Deakin Law School.
 They are available full time or part time, and in Campus or Cloud (online) mode (if appropriate).
-Research degrees undertaken in the School of Law lead to the award of Master of Laws (by major thesis), or Doctor of Philosophy.
+Research degrees undertaken in the Deakin Law School lead to the award of Master of Laws (by major thesis) or Doctor of Philosophy.

 A member of the academic staff will be appointed as principal supervisor for each candidate for a higher degree by research.
 Associate supervisors, either internal or external, may be appointed to assist the principal supervisor.
 Candidates will be required to meet certain attendance requirements.
 A candidate is required to complete a thesis embodying the results of research carried out in the field of study specified at the time of enrolment.

 Cloud (online) studies